Studygroup-with-hansa/Air_Android/README.md

 ---

-Windows Client for Studygroup with Hansa project
+Android for Studygroup with Hansa project